tasket/wyng-backup/README.md

 feel the need to manually reclaim space used in this dir then consider leaving the _archive.\*_ files in place.

+* If data corruption in the archive is suspected, use `wyng arch-check` which will scan for errors and present you with options for recovery.

+* If a volume becomes damaged and unrecoverable it may be necessary to delete it by its volume ID by using `wyng delete --vid` instead of the volume name.

 ### Testing